M O L L Y M c C R A C K E N K U M A R

 click thumbnail for full image and information

-Molly McCracken-Kumar earned a M.F.A in painting from San Francisco Art Institute.
+Molly McCracken Kumar earned an MFA in painting from San Francisco Art Institute.
 She lives and works in Portland, OR.